EFS-OpenSource/calibration-framework/README.rst

     confidences            # NumPy 1-D array with confidence estimates between 0-1 - shape: (n_samples,)
     relative_x_position    # NumPy 1-D array with relative center-x position between 0-1 of each prediction - shape: (n_samples,)

-This is an example for :class:`netcal.scaling.LogisticCalibration` and :class:`netcal.scaling.LogisticCalibrationDependent` but also works for every calibration method (remind different constructor parameters):
+This is an example for *netcal.scaling.LogisticCalibration* and *netcal.scaling.LogisticCalibrationDependent* but also works for every calibration method (remind different constructor parameters):

 .. code-block:: python